xxxVincent-L/cs144/README.md

   If you familiar with the socket, you will save a lot of time on it.

   ![image.png -w70](https://s2.loli.net/2021/12/22/XgWpPQoYjCNzVvI.png)

   ---

   >It's seemed that I finish the code but some error message drive me crazy :(

 	![image.png](https://s2.loli.net/2021/12/21/2d64eJCkWmSwoDj.png)

   This problem is mainly about the path of some files which I change the absolute path.

+* **An in-memory reliable byte stream**

+    For real? : (

+    For me, I think it's quite hard to start since it's a "big" project with excellent structure.

+    So I read some blogs about it which mainly about the private parameter and the function - **"Write()"**

+    And I have to admit that it's different with my former work which makes me thrilled! : )

 > To be continued :-)